bdlm/errors/README.md

 }
 ```

-Get the previous error, if any
+Get the previous error, if any:
 ```go
 err := doWork()
 if prevErr := errors.Unwrap(err); nil != prevErr {